jrjbooth/hello-friend-ng-jaunt/README.md

   # Set disableReadOtherPosts to true in order to hide the links to other posts.
   disableReadOtherPosts = false

-  # Enable sharing buttons, if you linke
+  # Enable sharing buttons, if you like
   enableSharingButtons = true

   # Metadata mostly used in document's head